 As your rental enters a new decade, now might be the right time to start making some upgrades and investing in the long-term value of your property.
-Even if you aren’t looking to sell this year, increasing its value can make it more appealing to current and future renters.
+Even if you aren’t looking to sell this year, starting to increase your property’s value can make it more appealing to current and future renters.
 Here are the five critical improvements to consider in 2020.

 The kitchen is the most important room in the home.
 This is true for every type of living space: condos, single-family homes, apartments, and more.
 People generally love the utility and look of upgraded kitchens.
 If you want to make the most impactful upgrade possible and get the most return on your investment, you should take a look at renovating your kitchen

 In a remodeled kitchen, new countertops and cabinets are a must.
 You’ll also want to upgrade the appliances.
 However, if you find your costs are starting to climb, there are also smaller changes you can make to really improve the space: